 Taking it seriously

 Year 11 got serious.
 Everyone was talking about university, A-levels, and career paths.
-I started to take my peers more seriously and eased off the YouTube ambition in favour of University Graduate London Banker.
-To get there I needed grades, which wasn’t easy being badly dyslexic.
+I started to take my peers more seriously and eased off the YouTube ambition in favour of “University Graduate London Banker”.
+To get there I needed grades, which wasn’t going to be easy being dyslexic.

 The gap year that changed everything

 I deferred my place for a gap year.
-Probably one of the best decisions I’ve ever made.

 I went back to making YouTube videos.
 Three a week, on a strict schedule.
 Then in October I got a message from my friend Josh.
 His dad wanted to chat about a social media role at a startup called SAMSystems.
 They needed help with content, social media, and their website.
 Everything I’d been doing for myself, except now someone would pay me for it.